 The proposals

-With the current convent and care home use of St Joseph’s winding down, south-west based property company, Harringay Real Estate, is proposing the sensitive refurbishment and reconfiguration of the existing convent and care home building, as well as a separate ancillary building to the rear (the former laundry) to provide purpose-built student accommodation at a highly sustainable location.
+With the current convent and care home use of St Joseph’s having ceased with the site being sold in 2025, south-west based property company, Harringay Real Estate, is proposing the sensitive refurbishment and reconfiguration of the existing convent and care home building, as well as a separate ancillary building to the rear (the former laundry) to provide purpose-built student accommodation at a highly sustainable location.
 The proposal does not involve significant external alterations to the existing building, and instead involves internal refurbishment and reconfiguration, as well as some rearrangement of the grounds to provide appropriate staff and disabled parking, refuse storage, cycle parking and a communal garden.

 The proposed change of use application and reconfiguration would provide:

-• Up to 131 dedicated student studios (123 within the main building and a further 8 in the former laundry).
+- 132 dedicated student rooms (104 studios with the remaining 28 rooms within 5 cluster flats) across the main building and the former laundry).

-• At least 7 of the studios will be accessible in line with part M of Building Regulations.
-It is currently proposed that 5 of these would be at ground floor level, with a further 2 adjacent to the lift on upper floors.
+- At least 7 of the studios will be accessible in line with part M of Building Regulations.

 About the site